23 Good Work Habit Examples to Build a Successful Career

 Improve your work life and boost job satisfaction with these 36 good work habits to boost your creativity and motivation by limiting distractions.

-If you spend too much time on pointless pastimes, you are taking important time away from yourself that should be spent on your business.
+If you spend too much time on pointless pastimes, you are taking vital time away from yourself to spend on your business.

-If you want to implement this good work habit, then start by setting a time limit on your breaks and mindless activities.
+If you want to implement this good work habit, start by setting a time limit on your breaks and mindless activities.

 2. Do Your MITs First